Bihar Museum - Mega Event - <!-- -->Bihar Museum Biennale 2025

 About Biennale 2025

-The Bihar Museum Biennale (BMB) is a pioneering initiative redefining the role of museums in a rapidly globalising world.
-It brings together museums, cultural institutions, and creative professionals to exchange ideas, curate shared experiences and present diverse exhibitions.
-Following the success of BMB-I (2021, virtual) and BMB-II (2023, onsite with participation from over 15 countries and G20 cultural initiatives), BMB-III expands its scope to focus on the Global South—connecting institutions and narratives across Africa, South America and Asia.
+The Bihar Museum Biennale (BMB) is a pioneering initiative redefining the role of museums in a rapidly globalizing world.
+It brings together museums, cultural institutions, and creative professionals to exchange ideas, curate shared experiences, and present diverse exhibitions!
+Following the success of BMB-I (2021, virtual) and BMB-II (2023, onsite with participation from over 15 countries and G20 cultural initiatives), BMB-III expands its scope to focus on the Global South—connecting institutions and narratives across Africa, South America, and Asia.
 This edition explores the cultural and artistic connections shaped by Indian Ocean networks and maritime trade routes.
 Through this lens, the Biennale weaves together aesthetics, mythologies, indigenous and contemporary art forms, crafts, belief systems, and performing arts, celebrating the shared heritage and diversity of the Global South.

 Third Edition of Bihar Museum Biennale 2025